AdGuard Review 2024: Is It Good Software for Ad Blocking?

 Parental controls

-One of the features that can be a bit confusing is the ad blocking and privacy section.
+One of the features that can be a bit confusing is the Statistics section.
 You get a total number, but it’s not clear what that means.
 Even after thorough reading from AdGuard’s site, we couldn’t find an example that matched our extension window.

 AdGuard test results

-AdGuard also received a 2/3 with Cover Your Tracks, having blocked ads and invisible trackers.
+AdGuard received a 2/3 with Cover Your Tracks on both macOS and Windows, having blocked ads and invisible trackers.
 Our browser still has a unique fingerprint, but we found that to be a common result among most ad blockers.

-If you want to block YouTube ads, you’ll love AdGuard’s blocking capabilities here.
-We tested numerous channels and videos and were pleasantly surprised when all the ads we normally see were blocked.
-AdGuard was effective at halting all advertisements while we watched the content of various videos.
+If you want to block YouTube ads, you’ll love AdGuard.
+We tested numerous channels and videos and were pleasantly surprised when all the ads we normally see were blocked, including pre-roll ads, ads during the video, and banner ads.

 We were also relieved to find that AdGuard has persisted against YouTube's recent actions against ad blockers.
 No need for a YouTube Premium subscription here.